apereo/apereo.github.io/_posts/apereo/2018-07-16-consume-code-of-conduct-consulting.md

   handling, and demonstrating preparedness to handle harassment is the right thing to do.
 + Achieving diversity and inclusion is the **competitive thing to do**.
-Goodness knows Apereo needs more and more active participants.
+Goodness knows Apereo and its projects need more and more active participants.
   Achieving the full potential for drawing in participation will necessarily involve drawing from a diverse pool and being especially inclusive.
 + There's **domain expertise** to be brought to bear.
 (There's opportunity for a consultant to make a difference).
 + It's easy to get codes of conduct wrong.
 (There's **risk** to mitigate).